 2004: 100 million copies sold

 Within 40 years, The Guinness Book of World Records joined the list of literary elite.
-The 100m copy was sold on November 11th 2004.
+The 100m copy was sold in November 2004.

 Sadly, this year also saw one of the original editors, Norris McWhirter, who worked on the publication until 1996, pass away.